.svx Cookbook

 Specify a BCRA grade

-The *SD command can be used to specify the standard deviations of the various measurements (tape, compass, clino, etc).
+The *sd command can be used to specify the standard deviations of the various measurements (tape, compass, clino, etc).
 Examples files are supplied which define BCRA Grade 3 and BCRA Grade 5 using a number of *sd commands.
 You can use these by simply including them at the relevant point, as follows:

 *begin somewhere